overtone/shadertone/README.md

 ## Changes

-* 0.2.0-SNAPSHOT (not released yet)
+* __0.2.0 - Released Aug 1, 2013__

- * Issue #1 - create shaders in a lisp-like language
+ * Enhancement: Add ability to 'tap' a synth and communicate that to a shader via :user-data
- * Issue #8, #13 - fixup native library handling
+ * Enhancement: create shaders in a lisp-like language (Issue #1)
- * Update to LWJGL 2.9.0
+ * Enhancement: "lein run" does something now!
+Added redFrik tweet-inspired demo.
- * Issue #12 - Mac window positioning broken on LWJGL 2.9.0
+ * Enhancement: Increased resolution of waveform and FFT texture to 4096 from 512.
- * Add ability to 'tap' a synth and communicate that to a shader via :user-data
+ * Enhancement: Add Spectrogram example using FFT texture and :previous-frame texture.
- * Increased resolution of waveform and FFT texture to 4096 from 512.
+ * Enhancement: Update to LWJGL 2.9.0
- * Spectrogram example
+ * Bugfix: fixup native library handling (Issues #8, #13)
- * Add redFrik demo for "lein run"
+ * Bugfix: Issue #12 - Mac window positioning broken on LWJGL 2.9.0

-* 0.1.0 Released May 5, 2013
+* __0.1.0 - Released May 5, 2013__

 ## Acknowledgements